HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 HVLP systems are categorized by the number of fans the turbine uses.
 More fans mean higher air pressure — measured in pounds per square inch (PSI).
 Systems with more fans speed coverage and make it easier to spray heavier coatings such as latex paint.

 • DIY or entry-level systems: A 2-stage HVLP turbine uses two fans, generating up to 6 PSI.
+In May, 2024, US News & World Report named the Fuji Spray Semi-PRO the best HVLP spray system for DIY use.
+(I apologize for the pop up ads in their article.)

-• Fastest, most powerful: A 5-stage turbine uses five fans, generating up to 9.5 PSI.
+• Fastest, more powerful: A 5-stage turbine uses five fans, generating up to 9.5 PSI.
 (This is the limit for what’s considered “low pressure” spraying.)
 Fuji adds five bonus items to the 5-stage systems.

 • The Mini-Mite 5 Platinum uses the most powerful turbine.